michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 * the binary function
 * an initial value for the accumulator.
-Think of this as the zero-value -- the value you want returned if the array is empty.
+Think of this as the zero-value -- the value you want returned if the list is empty.
 Another way to think of it is as the identity value of the binary function.

 In the case of `sum`, these will be: